What is acute appendicitis?

 Acute appendicitis symptoms in pregnancy

 Identifying appendicitis in pregnant women can be difficult, as many of the symptoms are similar to the discomfort normally associated with pregnancy, such as nausea, vomiting and cramping.
 The appendix may also be pushed by the uterus into the upper abdomen by a few centimeters, particularly during the third trimester.
-In this case, pain from appendicitis may occur in the upper right side of the abdomen, instead of only its usual position in the lower right side.
+In this case, pain from appendicitis may occur in the upper right side, instead of only its usual position in the lower right side.

 Women in the later stages of pregnancy are difficult to diagnose with appendicitis because they tend to have unusual symptoms.
 These can include a sudden change in bowel habits (constipation and diarrhea), an increase in gas, and new or worsening heartburn.